RensTillmann/super-forms/src/docs/mailster.md

 You can enable this by editing your form and navigating to `Form Settings > Mailster Settings`.
 Then check the `Add Mailster subscriber` option, and configure the settings as desired.

-Make sure to enter the Mailster **List ID** under `Subscriber list ID('s) seperated by comma's`.
+Make sure to enter the Mailster **List ID** under `Subscriber list ID('s) separated by comma's`.
 You are allowed to use tags if needed.

 You can conditionally subscribe a user based on form data by enabling `Conditionally save subscriber based on user data`.